LorenDB/uselinux.fyi/content/_index.md

 ## How do I get Linux?

-We've compiled a [guide](/which-distro) to help you pick the version of Linux that will be perfect for you and then try it out on your computer!
+We've compiled a guide to help you pick the version of Linux that will be perfect for you and then try it out on your computer!
 While trying Linux can look intimidating, this website's goal is to eliminate the intimidation and make Linux the best experience it can be.

+{{< button href="/which-distro" target="_self" >}}
+{{< icon "arrow-circle-right" >}} Get Linux
+{{< /button >}}